 A mentor once told me, “Perception is reality.
 Manage it.”
 Similarly, content doesn’t just happen.
 You have to make an investment of resources and cultivate a content culture if you want your rocket to liftoff to great heights.

-Put the rocket metaphor to work for your company with Publio’s framework called the Publisher’s M.O.™ to manage your customers’ perception of your business.
+Put the rocket metaphor to work for your company with Publio’s Publisher’s M.O.™ framework to manage your customers’ perception of your business.
 Maybe even consider hiring someone to be your Chief Content Marketing Officer – accountable for the contribution content makes to your sales and achieving other key objectives.

 Keyword Tags: Content; Sales; Marketing; Branding; Positioning